bavla/ibm3m/README.md

 ibm3m - indirect block modeling of 3-mode data

 The first version was developed in 2006 by Vladimir Batagelj, University of Ljubljana, Slovenia (Bled, July 15-17, 2006 and Ljubljana, July 18-21, 2006).
-The package was described in the paper (see the file 3-wayBM.pdf)
+The package was described in the [[https://github.com/bavla/ibm3m/blob/master/3-wayBM.pdf|paper]]

 Batagelj, V., Ferligoj, A., Doreian, P.: Indirect Blockmodeling of 3-Way Networks.
 In: Selected Contributions in Data Analysis and Classification, Springer, 2007, pp.151-159.